intel/iot-js-api/api/board/aio.md

 The `channel` property is initialized by implementation and provides the numeric index of the analog pin, e.g. it is 0 for pin `"A0"` and 5 for pin `"A5"`.

 The `rateLimit` property represents the minimum number of milliseconds between two emits of the `ondata` event.
 It is used as a hint from applications when initializing AIO pins, and the value is reflecting the capability of the platform (`undefined` when rate limitation is not supported).

+The `precision` property represents the bit length of the digital sample.
+It is usually 10 or 12 bits, depending on board.

 #### `AIO` methods